 This protected marine area is home to a spectacular underwater world.

 Granite cliffs plunge below the surface and give way to colourful sponge gardens and rich marine ecosystems that rival parts of the Great Barrier Reef.
 Colourful fish such as the Red Velvetfish, Wrasse, Eastern Blue Groper, and schools of Berber.
 Boulders and caves harbour colourful gardens of giant sponges, fan-shaped Georgian corals, sea lace colonies, sea tulips, and sea whips.
 Keep an eye out for vividly coloured sea stars, Lace Corals and the rare Weedy Seadragon hiding out amongst the vegetation.
-You can also snorkel at Norman Beach or explore the offshore rock stacks and islands teeming with colonies of fur seals and oceanic birds such as Little Penguins, Fairy Prions, and White-bellied Sea Eagles, and Short-tailed Shearwaters.
+You can also snorkel at Norman Beach or explore the offshore rock stacks and islands teeming with colonies of fur seals and oceanic birds such as Little Penguins, Fairy Prions, White-bellied Sea Eagles, and Short-tailed Shearwaters.

 Fishing the Tidal River